francosion042/console-watcher/README.md

 </div>
 ---

 `console-watcher` is a utility library that provides extended logging capabilities for Node.js applications.
 It overrides the native console methods, allowing developers to customize how logs are handled.
-Logs can be saved to a file, or even synced to a dedicated server while retaining the ability to display or hide them in the console for security reasons.
+Logs can be saved to a file, or even synced to a dedicated cloud while retaining the ability to display or hide them in the console for security reasons.

 ## Features

 - Override native console logging methods (`console.log`, `console.info`, `console.error`).
 - Configurable behavior to print in console or save to a file.
 - Supports both JSON and non-JSON file types for logs saving.
-- Encrypt and sync logs to a dedicated server for better visualization and management.
+- Encrypt and sync logs to a dedicated cloud for better visualization and management.
 - Register your custom error handling function which will be called whenever an error occurs within the library.

 ## Installation